CentreSecuriteIA/textbook/includes/abbreviations.md

 *[Proxy goal]: A goal that performs well on the intended objective due to some spurious correlation in the training distribution.

 *[Reinforcement learning from human feedback]: A method for training an AI to give desirable outputs by using human feedback as a training signal.
+*[reinforcement learning from human feedback]: A method for training an AI to give desirable outputs by using human feedback as a training signal.
 *[RLHF]: Reinforcement learning from human feedback.
 A method for training an AI to give desirable outputs by using human feedback as a training signal.
+*[RLAIF]: Reinforcement learning from AI feedback.
+A method for training an AI to give desirable outputs by using AI feedback as a training signal.

 *[Robustness]: An agent's ability to maintain its goal and its capabilities when exposed to environments that are substantially different from that on which the agent was trained.

 *[Recursive self-improvement]: Self-improvement that leads to further self-improvement in a self-reinforcing feedback loop.
+*[Recursive self improvement]: Self-improvement that leads to further self-improvement in a self-reinforcing feedback loop.
 *[recursive self improvement]: Self-improvement that leads to further self-improvement in a self-reinforcing feedback loop.
 *[RSI]: Recursive self-improvement.
 Self-improvement that leads to further self-improvement in a self-reinforcing feedback loop.

+*[Scalable Oversight]: Methods that allow humans to provide oversight for numerous or superhuman AI systems, usually by using AI systems to help supervise other AI systems.
 *[Scalable oversight]: Methods that allow humans to provide oversight for numerous or superhuman AI systems, usually by using AI systems to help supervise other AI systems.
 *[scaleable oversight]: Methods that allow humans to provide oversight for numerous or superhuman AI systems, usually by using AI systems to help supervise other AI systems.